bor0/gidti/manuscript/chapter4.md

 even (S k) t = even k (not t)
 ```

-In this case, we can refer to the return value of the function (second parameter) at any point in computation.
-As a consequence this function generates an iterative process, since the results are captured in the parameters.
+In this case, we can refer to the return value of the function (second parameter) at any point in the computation.
+As a consequence, this function generates an iterative process, since the results are captured in the parameters.
 Note how we brought down the base case to refer to the parameter, instead of a constant `True`.
 Here is how Idris evaluates `even 5 True`:

 ```
 even 5 True =